Building Resilient Communities

 Neurosequential Model in Education (NME) draws upon the NMT (a neurodevelopmentally-informed, biologically respectful perspective on human development and functioning) to help educators understand student behavior and performance.
 Click here to learn more about NME and NMT.

 As we learn more about the complexities of development, an important aspect of our school work is remaining healthy.
 We need to be our best self in order to support our children and families while in our care.
-To learn a bit more about this work, you can click here.

 Positive Discipline in the Classroom (developed by Jane Nelsen and Lynn Lott) is a research-based classroom management program that empowers teachers with skills to build their students’ sense of community, prepare them for successful living, and increase academic achievement.
 Positive Discipline in the Classroom materials go hand in hand with the Positive Discipline Parent Education Program that can be taught at your school to increase the parent-school connection.
 Click here to learn more.
-You download the Positive Discipline flyer here.
+You can download the Positive Discipline flyer here.

 Restorative justice is a theory of justice that focuses on mediation and agreement rather than punishment.
 Offenders must accept responsibility for harm and make restitution with victims.
 The concept has been around for hundreds of years, with indigenous people, like the Maori, using restorative justice successfully in their communities for generations.
 In the late 20th century, restorative justice gained traction in the US and other countries as various groups sought to improve the effectiveness of the criminal justice system.
 Using restorative practices in schools is highly successful, repairing broken relationships with students, and keeping students in school.
 Click here to learn more.